Kroger-Technology/git-project/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    check    Check all repositories under the base path to ensure the are up to date with remotes. clone    Clone a new project onto your system
+    check       Check all repositories under the base path to ensure the are up to date with remotes clone       Clone a new project into a folder based on the remote URL help        Prints this message or the help of the given subcommand(s) list        List all repositories under the base path organize    Organize an existing directory of git repositories into a normalized format based on remotes

-             If you were to clone the project https://github.com/KrogerTechnology/git-project.git, git-project would put that in the path BASE_DIR/github.com/KrogerTechnology/git-project.
-    help     Prints this message or the help of the given subcommand(s) list     List all repositories under the base path
 ```

 # Base Directory